What does EMV Stand for

 While retailers are not expected to stop accepting standard magstripe cards due to the small percentage of consumers with EMV enabled cards, not being prepared to accept EMV will generally make the retailer liable.

 - Example 1: If the processor & retailer are not equipped to accept EMV and a counterfeit transaction is processed, the retailer is generally not liable like normal.

 - Example 2: If the processor is equipped to accept EMV but the retailer has not invested in the upgrade, the retailer is generally liable

 - Example 3: If both the processor & the retailer are equipped to accept EMV, the processor will continue to be liable.

 Please contact your Merchant Processor for more information on EMV.

-NOTE: Cited from a Infographic from Visa– “The EMV liability shift does not apple to card-not-present transactions, lost and stolen fraud.
+NOTE: Cited from an Infographic from Visa– “The EMV liability shift does not apply to card-not-present transactions, lost and stolen fraud.
 In these cases, the liability remains subject to existing liability and chargeback rules.“